OMNIPOTENTHAVOC/disc_cl/README.md

 ## Usage

-1. **Add folders to scan:** Use "Add Folder" or "Add Recent" buttons to select scan targets.
+1. Add folders to scan using the "Add Folder" or "Add Recent" buttons.

-2. **Configure filters:**
-   - Click "Scan Folder" to start scanning.
-   - Use the "File Types" dropdown to select which file extensions to include.
-   - Use the "Older Than" dropdown to limit files to those older than specified months.
+2. Select desired file types and minimum age of files to include in deletion.
-   - Set minimum file size in MB to ignore small files.
+3. Set minimum file size (in MB) to focus on larger files.

-3. **Manage scan:**
-   - Pause or resume scanning at any time.
-   - Monitor progress and stats in the progress bar and status label.

-4. **Review scan results:**
+4. Start the scan.
+Use pause and resume as needed.
-   - Browse detected duplicates and junk files.
-   - Sort results by name, size, or modification date.
+5. Review detected duplicate and junk files in the list with options to sort by name, size, or date.
-   - View detailed information for selected files.

-5. **Delete files:**
-   - Select files to delete.
-   - Confirm deletion; files are safely moved to the Recycle Bin.
+6. Select files to delete and confirm deletion.
+Files are safely sent to the Recycle Bin.
-   - Deletion logged in `deleted_files_log.txt`.

-6. **Additional options:**
+7. View system disk usage information anytime.
-   - Configure junk file extensions to customize what counts as junk.
+8. Configure junk file extensions to customize criteria for cleanup.
-   - View disk usage statistics for any selected folder.

 ---